 Any student so suspended has a right to an appeal.
-If a student wishes to appeal, the request should be made in writing and must be received in the appropriate academic administrator's office by the date determined by the appropriate academic administrator in consultation with the Graduate Studies Council.

-Any violation of the policy not under the supervision of a faculty member will be handled by recommendation of the appropriate academic administrator to the graduate studies council.
+If a student wishes to appeal, the request should be made in writing and must be received in the appropriate academic administrator's office by a date determined in consultation with the Graduate Studies Council.
+Any violation of the policy not under the supervision of a faculty member will be handled by recommendation of the appropriate academic administrator to the Graduate Studies Council.
 Adapted and used by permission from Tabor College.